Reginald-Gillespie/HackPackHelpBot/README.md

 ---

-You can join the Offical Hack Pack Discord [here](https://mee6.xyz/i/RAMmVgdtYZ).
+You can join the Official Hack Pack Discord [here](https://mee6.xyz/i/RAMmVgdtYZ).